szemyd/deep-reinforcement-learning/README.md

 <br/>

 # References
----

 Environment and Agents were both based on starter codes from the Udacity Deep Reinforcement Learning Nanodegree.
 [Github repo can be found here](https://github.com/udacity/deep-reinforcement-learning).

-Special thanks to Miguel Morales (@mimoralea), for writing such a comprehensive book on Deep Reinforcement Learning.
+Special thanks to [Miguel Morales](https://github.com/mimoralea), for writing such a comprehensive book on Deep Reinforcement Learning.
 I have taken many  clarifications on theory and practice when developing the agents, [his book can be found here](https://www.manning.com/books/grokking-deep-reinforcement-learning).